-Despite its own decline, Islamic State Central has taken note of its fighters' presence in Tunisia: militants from JAK-T have been featured in Islamic State Central's media campaign, including a first-ever photo report showing the daily lives of Tunisian Islamic State militants and a beheading video by the semi-official al-Furat Media Foundation.
-This publicizing was indicative of Islam-
+Despite its own decline, Islamic State Central has taken note of its fighters' presence in Tunisia: militants from JAK-T have been featured in Islamic State Central's media campaign, including a first-ever photo report showing the daily lives of Tunisian Islamic State militants167 and a beheading video by the semi-official al-Furat Media Foundation.168 This publicizing was indicative of Islam-

-- z "Breaking the borders" refers to the symbolic moment when Islamic State commanders Abu Muhammad al-Adnani and Umar al-Shishani, in the month of Ramadan 2014, bulldozed the sand wall in Tell Safouk that marked the border between Iraq and Syria.
-For more details, see Aaron Y. Zelin, Your Sons Are at Your Service: Tunisia's Missionaries of Jihad (New York: Columbia University Press, 2020), pp. 204-205, 233-234; "Al-I'tisam Media presents a new video message from the Islamic State of Iraq and al-Sham: 'Breaking Of the Border,'" Jihadology, June 29, 2014; "New video message from The Islamic State: 'One Nation Wilayat al-Furat,'" Jihadology, June 2, 2017. - aa Simultaneously, a significant logistics network had been established by Islamic State militants as early as 2014 in southeastern Tunisia, littered with arms caches including advanced and heavy weapons, large amounts of explosives, and ammunition.
+- aa Simultaneously, a significant logistics network had been established by Islamic State militants as early as 2014 in southeastern Tunisia, littered with arms caches including advanced and heavy weapons, large amounts of explosives, and ammunition.
 The militants had reportedly designated an organizational structure to administrate the area. " [Manitah, emir of the organization, loud confessions by the terrorist elements in Ben Guerdane]," Tuniscope, March 10, 2016; Akher Khabar, printed issue 189, April 19, 2016. - ab Tunisia's primary strategic partner in the domain of counterterrorism is the United States, which has sought to sustain Tunisia's shaky democratic transition by bolstering Tunisia's military through a multifaceted partnership.
 This has had a profound impact on Tunisian counterterrorism doctrine, including the development of Tunisia's drone program, the extensive use of close air support, and the equipment utilized by Tunisian special forces.